 Our compensation committee determines the compensation of our executive officers and recommends to our full board the amount and type of compensation for our directors, and any employment agreements, severance or termination agreements, or change of control agreements.
 Except as may be limited by applicable law, stock exchange rules and its charter, the compensation committee may delegate its authority to the extent it deems necessary or appropriate.
-Responsibility for the ministerial or day-to-day administration of our executive compensation program has been delegated to officers of the Bank.

 The compensation committee generally determines the compensation to be paid to our named executive officers at a meeting held in the first quarter of each new fiscal year.
-At this meeting, the committee evaluates the performance of our named executive officers during the past year and approves adjustments to base salaries and individual incentive award targets for the upcoming year, including any performance objectives or other restrictions that must be satisfied as a condition of any grant or award.
+At this meeting, the committee evaluates the performance of our named executive officers during the past year and approves adjustments to base salaries and individual incentive award targets for the upcoming year, including any performance objectives or other restrictions that must be satisfied as a condition of vesting of any grant or award.
 In addition, the committee determines the amount of our named executive officers' annual cash incentive awards for the immediately completed fiscal year and, to the extent any long-term incentive award for that year was contingent on the attainment of performance goals, determines whether and to what extent the goals have been satisfied.